RealTimeSimLab/BIPI2D/README.md

 ```
 Here,
 a) Each row represents a particle
+b) The first column represent the particle type (which is irrelevant in BIPI code, but is relevant for our BISPH code base for Boundary type specification)
-b) The first and second column represents the coordinates of the particle
+c) The second and third column represents the coordinates of the particle
-c) The third column represents the volume of the particle
+d) The fourth column represents the volume of the particle

 #### iii) Provide details of boundary data through data_geo_config/input_param_SimSize.dat
 The ollowing format is used in input_param_SimSize.dat